Employment-Based Immigration: First Preference EB-1

 - Evidence of authorship of scholarly books or articles (in scholarly journals with international circulation) in the field

-Extraordinary Ability: You may petition for yourself by filing a Form I-140, Petition for Alien Worker.
+- Extraordinary Ability: You may apply for yourself by filing a Form I-140, Petition for Alien Worker.

 - Outstanding Professors and Researchers: Your U.S. employer must file a Form I-140, Petition for Alien Worker.
 As part of the application process, your employer must be able to demonstrate a continuing ability to pay the offered wage as of the priority date.
 Your employer may use an annual report, federal income tax return, or audited financial statement to demonstrate a continuing ability to pay your wage.